PetrKryslUCSD/FinEtoolsFlexBeams.jl/docs/src/index.md

 ## Tutorials

-Tutorials in the form of scripts.
+The [tutorials](tutorials/tutorials.md) are provided in the form of Julia scripts and Markdown files.

 ## Manual